data-intuitive/viash_docs/commands/ns-test.Rmd

                            platforms are defined in a config, the native platform will be used.
 In addition, the path to a platform yaml file can also be specified.
-* `--setup`: Whether or not to set up the platform environment after building the executable.
+* `-k|--keep true/false`: Whether or not to keep temporary files.
+By default, files will be deleted if all goes well but remain when an error occurs.
+By specifying `--keep true`, the temporary files will always be retained, whereas `--keep false` will always delete them.
+The temporary directory can be overwritten by setting defining a `VIASH_TEMP` directory.
 * `-l|--parallel`: Whether or not to run the process in parallel.
 * `-t|--tsv`: Path to write a summary of the test results to.